Daniel de Weldon is a native of Washington, D.C. and Newport, Rhode Island. Daniel is the son of sculptor Felix W. de Weldon.

 "Badland Wives" directed by Stephen Campanelli ("Sully", "Three Billboards Outside Ebbing", Missouri", "Indian Horse",

 and "Momentum"- executive prods by Clint Eastwood) for cable network television.
 Premiers March 2019 in Los Angeles.

 On the screen, de Weldon's feature film credits include: "Select Fit" (2004) and "The Bill" (dir.
 Daniel Roemer) for HBO's "Project Greenlight" and FOX's "On The Lot" produced by Steven Spielberg. de Weldon's performance in the "Select Fit" garnered him the LA Shorts Fest Official Selection top five finalists for best film ($1 million prize).

 de Weldon starred as the lead antagonist in director-writer Andrew Miles's feature film "Fortune 500", premiering in 2018 and his lead role debut in the feature film Anonymous 616 written and directed by Mike Boss in 2018, currently available on Amazon Prime and itunes. de Weldon garnered "Best Actor" award by IMDB's - 13 Horror Film Festival

 and has received multiple critic's choice for his performance playing Jason, an active duty US Army Special Forces soldier suffering from chronic PTSD.

-Currently, de Weldon is starring in the upcoming feature films in 2019: "The Custodian", "Buddha & Clyde", "The Elephant Ride", "The Green Eyed Monster" (Shakespeare's "Othello" adaptation), "Weekend Warriors", "Easter Island",
+Currently, de Weldon is starring in the upcoming feature films in 2021: "The Custodian", "Buddha & Clyde", "The Elephant Ride", "Weekend Warriors", "Chaser", and "Desert Run".

 de Weldon has written four screenplays to date, three of which are in development for 2019. de Weldon is proud